NVIDIA/TensorRT-LLM/examples/medusa/README.md

 ## Usage
 The TensorRT-LLM Medusa example code is located in [`examples/medusa`](./).
 There is one [`convert_checkpoint.py`](./convert_checkpoint.py) file to convert and build the [TensorRT](https://developer.nvidia.com/tensorrt) engine(s) needed to run models with Medusa decoding support.
-In our example, we use the model from huggingface [`FasterDecoding/medusa-vicuna-7b-v1.3`](https://huggingface.co/FasterDecoding/medusa-vicuna-7b-v1.3), which is a LLAMA based mode.
-So the `build.py` also depends on `../llama/build.py` for the base model.
+In our example, we use the model from huggingface [`FasterDecoding/medusa-vicuna-7b-v1.3`](https://huggingface.co/FasterDecoding/medusa-vicuna-7b-v1.3), which is a LLAMA based model.

 ### Build TensorRT engine(s)
 Get the weights by downloading base model [`vicuna-7b-v1.3`](https://huggingface.co/lmsys/vicuna-7b-v1.3) and Medusa Heads [`medusa-vicuna-7b-v1.3`](https://huggingface.co/FasterDecoding/medusa-vicuna-7b-v1.3) from HF.